Stephen Colbert might need a future on this performing factor.

 It was announced in July by CBS that the show would be ending in May 2026, so one other one of many community’s exhibits had some enjoyable with Colbert being “killed off.”

-On the season three premiere of “Elspeth,” Colbert had a cameo as a chat show host who dies.
+On this week’s Season 3 premiere of “Elsbeth,” Colbert had a cameo as a chat show host who dies.
 (The Show reunited him with long-time collaborator Amy Sedaris, too.)

 And that’s not his solely performing gig.

-Colbert can be preserving in it the Paramount (the father or mother firm of CBS) household by voicing the character of the Starfleet Academy’s Digital Dean of Students on the forthcoming “Star Trek: Starfleet Academy” collection.
+Colbert can also be preserving in it the Paramount (the mother or father firm of CBS) household by voicing the character of the Starfleet Academy’s Digital Dean of Students on the forthcoming “Star Trek: Starfleet Academy” collection.

 He made the announcement in a video shared throughout New York ComicCon.